xinjie-wong/WIA1002_Data-Structure-Past-Year/README.md

-# WIA-1002---Past-Year-Papers
+<h1>WIA 1002 Data Structure - Past Year Answers</h1>

-This is my solutions for WIA 1002 past year papers
+This is my solutions to WIA 1002 Data Structure past year papers.
+Feel free to let me know if there's any mistakes